Is Missouri a No-Fault State?

-There are two types of ‘fault’ rules that are used to determine who is liable in a car accident: No-Fault and At-Fault.
-The State of Missouri follows the at-fault rule which is based on a varying percentage of ‘fault’ for each party involved in the accident.
+There are two types of ‘fault’ rules used to determine who is liable in a car accident: No-Fault and At-Fault.
+The State of Missouri follows the at-fault rule based on a varying percentage of ‘fault’ for each party involved in the accident.

-What Does it Mean for a State to be a No-Fault or At-Fault State?
+What Does It Mean for a State to Be a No-Fault or At-Fault State?

 There are 18 states in the U.S. that follow the no-fault rule.
-If you are involved in a car accident in one of these states, you’re typically unable to sue the at-fault driver for damages in limited situations.
+If you have a car accident in one of these states, you must have personal injury protection insurance and you’re only able to sue the at-fault driver for damages in limited situations.

-The State of Missouri is not one of the 18 states that follows the no-fault rule, it is an at-fault state.
-If someone is involved in an auto accident in an at-fault, damages can be recovered from the other driver who is found responsible for the accident.
+The State of Missouri is not one of the 18 states that follow the no-fault rule, it is an at-fault state.
+Someone who has an auto accident in an at-fault state can recover damages from the other driver if that person is responsible for the accident.

 Missouri At-Fault System

 States in the U.S. follow either a no-fault or at-fault rule, but there are a few different types of negligence that determine whether the injured party or both parties involved in the accident can claim damages.

 Missouri follows Pure Contributory Negligence, so if you have a car accident where only one party is at fault, that person is responsible for all damages.

 If both drivers played a role in the accident, the law assigns both parties a percentage of fault from 1 to 99% and it may entitle both parties to damages.

 The law correlates the amount of damages that both parties can claim from the accident to this percentage of ‘fault’, so it’s tricky to know what types of damages you’re eligible to claim and how to calculate them.